Travel the Hidden Trails of Scotland

 “It is the safest place for a rural, relaxed destination.
 You can have good fun and good history,” says Christie.
 A favorite of many is to experience the birthplace of whisky and where the drink is made.
 It is also a very diverse land; “taken a continent and squashed it down into Scotland.”
 It is also fairly accessible to people and you can travel across the whole country.

 History of the Company

 Based in Avenmore, Scotland, the company was launched in 2001.
 It began with people of the same ethos; Scotland and Ireland are these people’s homes.
 Mederios said that they wanted to”do something and do something great.”

 Wilderness Scotland explores entire regions of Scotland, North of England, all the Scottish Isles including Skye, Shetland, Moidart, and the Highlands (which are considered the “bread and butter,” as Mederios emphasized).

 The company looks for pockets that pique travelers’ interests, that “fall under the wilderness collective.”
 They don’t hire third parties and train their own guides.
 All of the guides hold national qualifications, such as first aid certificates, and have devices that can contact the head office directly.
 Christie says “anyone who meets our guides will trust them” and that the company is “a top of the game in terms of safety.”

-But keeping the client safe is an important basic to the company; there is some much more for the guides to teach, they are historians, environmentalists, story tellers, and experts in the local flora and fauna.
+But keeping the client safe is an important basic to the company; there is much more for the guides to teach, they are historians, environmentalists, storytellers, and experts in the local flora and fauna.